Kotti/kotti_icons/README.rst

 .. _build_status_stable: http://travis-ci.org/Kotti/kotti_icons

 This extension injects a set of icon links into the head section of Kotti's master templates.
-It also provides two views, registered for the root node of your site:
+It also registers two views for the root node of your site:

   - `browserconfig.xml`_
   - `manifest.json`_